-CRD Requirement Coverage in these guidelines (the numbers refer to the relevant paragraphs) Only to the Identified Staff (but voluntary institution-wide application is always possible) Institution-wide obligatory Only to the Identified Staff but institution-wide strongly recommended Complete neutralization institution to strengthen its capital base; 66 obligatory (j) guaranteed variable remuneration is exceptional and occurs only in the context of hiring new staff and is limited to the first year; 69 Institution-wide obligatory No (k) in the case of credit institutions that benefit from exceptional government intervention: variable remuneration is strictly limited as a percentage of net revenues when it is inconsistent with the maintenance of a sound capital base and timely exit from government support; the relevant competent authorities shall require credit institutions to restructure compensation in a manner aligned with sound risk management and long-term growth, including inter alia and when appropriate establishing limits to the remuneration of Directors; and no variable remuneration should be paid to the directors of that institution unless this is justified; 38-41 Institution-wide obligatory No (1) fixed and variable components of total remuneration are appropriately balanced; the fixed component represents a sufficiently high proportion of the total remuneration to allow the operation of a fully flexible policy, on variable remuneration components, including the possibility to pay no variable remuneration component.
-Institutions should set the appropriate ratios between the fixed and the variable components of the total remuneration.
-The Committee of European Banking Supervisors shall ensure the existence of guidelines to set specific criteria to determine the 78-83 Only to the Identified Staff but institution-wide strongly recommended No
+Requirement - Annex V point 23 & 24 Coverage in these guidelines (the numbers refer to the relevant paragraphs) Applicability: either Only to the Identified Staff (but voluntary institution-wide application is always possible) Only to the Identified Staff but institution- wide strongly recommended Institution-wide obligatory Neutralization (j) guaranteed variable remuneration is exceptional and occurs only when hiring new staff and is limited to the first year of employment; 69 Institution-wide obligatory No (k) in the case of credit institutions that benefit from exceptional government intervention: (i) variable remuneration is strictly limited as a percentage of net revenue where it is inconsistent with the maintenance of a sound capital base and timely exit from government support; (ii) the relevant competent authorities require credit institutions to restructure remuneration in a manner aligned with sound risk management and long-term growth, including, where appropriate, establishing limits to the remuneration of the persons who effectively direct the business of the credit institution within the meaning of Article 11(1); (iii) no variable remuneration is paid to the persons who effectively direct the business of the credit institution within the meaning of Article 11(1) unless justified; 38-41 Institution-wide obligatory No (I) fixed and variable components of total remuneration are appropriately balanced and the fixed component represents a sufficiently high proportion of the total remuneration to allow the operation of a fully flexible policy, on variable remuneration components, including the possibility to pay no variable remuneration component.
+76-77 78-83 Only to the Identified Staff but institution-wide strongly recommended No, except that for investment firms as referred to in paragraph 14 and 20 of the guidelines, the requirement to

-CRD Requirement Coverage in these guidelines (the numbers refer to the relevant paragraphs) Only to the Identified Staff (but voluntary institution-wide application is always possible) Institution-wide obligatory Only to the Identified Staff but institution-wide strongly recommended Complete neutralization appropriate ratios between the fixed and the variable components of the total remuneration; (m) payments related to the early termination of a contract reflect performance achieved over time and are designed in a way that does not reward failure; 70-71 Institution-wide obligatory No (n) the measurement of performance used to calculate variable remuneration components or pools of variable remuneration components includes an adjustment for all types of current and future risks and takes into account the cost of the capital and the liquidity required.
-The allocation of the variable remuneration components within the credit institution shall also take into account all types of current and potential risks; 93-94 107-112 Only to the Identified Staff but institution-wide strongly recommended for profit-based measurement; No (0) a substantial portion, which is at least 50 % of any variable remuneration shall consist of an appropriate balance of: i. shares or equivalent ownership interests, subject to the legal structure of the credit institution concerned or share-linked instruments or equivalent non-cash instruments, in the case of a non-listed credit institution, and ii. where appropriate, other instruments within the meaning of Article 66, paragraph 1a, point a), where applicable that adequately reflect the credit quality of the credit institution on an ongoing concern.
-These instruments are subject to an appropriate retention policy 121-130 Identified Staff (institution-wide voluntary) Yes At institutional level: for those non- complex institutions who are not publicly traded and have no alternatives for equity-based variable remuneration available
+CRD Requirement - Annex V point 23 & 24 Coverage in these guidelines (the numbers refer to the relevant paragraphs) Applicability: either Only to the Identified Staff (but voluntary institution-wide application is always possible) Only to the Identified Staff but institution- wide strongly recommended Institution-wide obligatory Neutralization Credit institutions shall set the appropriate ratios between the fixed and the variable component of the total remuneration; have appropriate ratios between the fixed and variable remuneration can become neutralized. (m) payments related to the early termination of a contract reflect performance achieved over time and are designed in a way that does not reward failure; 70-71 Institution-wide obligatory No (n) the measurement of performance used to calculate variable remuneration components or pools of variable remuneration components includes an adjustment for all types of current and future risks and takes into account the cost of the capital and the liquidity required.
+The allocation of the variable remuneration components within the credit institution shall also take into account all types of current and future risks; 93-94 107-112 Only to the Identified Staff but institution-wide strongly recommended for profit-based measurement No (0) a substantial portion, and in any event at least 50 %, of any variable remuneration shall consist of an appropriate balance of: (i) shares or equivalent ownership interests, subject to the legal structure of the credit institution concerned or share-linked instruments or equivalent non-cash instruments, in case of a non-listed credit institution, and (ii) where appropriate, other instruments within the meaning of Article 66(1a)(a), that adequately reflect the credit quality of the credit 121-133 Identified Staff (institution-wide voluntary) Yes At institutional level: for those non- complex institutions who are not publicly traded and have no alternatives instruments for shares or share-